bharath9866/SlotBooker/README.md

 | `my-bookings` | GET | Fetches user time slots     |
 | `/slot-booking` | POST | Books a slot with user details |

 ---
+## Data Persistence Notice

+* User bookings are stored only in memory for demonstration purposes.
+Data will not persist after the application is closed or killed.
+When the app restarts, previously created bookings will not be retained.
+---

 ## 🧪 Unit Testing